 Again, like other northern US cities, getting around Baltimore is best on foot or via public transportation.
 So, feel free to leave your road-tripping vehicle parked up so you can go off and explore.

-I recommend these activities while you’re in Baltimore.
+I recommend the below activities while you’re in Baltimore.

 Things to do in Baltimore